aravindakr95/todo-app-frontend/README.md

 ## :sparkles: How to Use

-Here is the list of tasks available out of the box and run these via `npm run <task>`
+Here is the list of tasks available out of the box and run these via `npm run <task>`.
  ```
    build             Perform webpack build and generates bundle
    start             Run the build task and mount index file